Saturday 23rd November 2019, 08:30 – 18:00

-The Neuro-Orbital Symposium is hosted by Mr Simon Pollock in the Cavalry and Guards Club, Pall Mall, which offers a unique and elegant setting for the meeting.
-Registration includes refreshments on arrival, a formal lunch in the Club’s private dining room, and refreshments during the day.
-For those wishing to join their partners for lunch, there is a ‘lunch-only’ ticket option at the registration stage.
+The event was hosted by Mr Simon Pollock in the Cavalry and Guards Club, Pall Mall, a unique and elegant setting.
+Guests were welcomed with refreshments on arrival, and the day was divided into two parts, with a formal lunch in the Club’s private dining room.

 The proceeds from this and all SOA meetings go directly to support St John’s sight-saving work in East Jerusalem, the West Bank and Gaza.
 We train nurses and doctors in a challenging environment, and your support is greatly appreciated.

 Selected proceedings from this meeting will be summarised in a special edition of the Journal Orbit.

 St John Ophthalmic Association Academic Co-ordinators

 David Verity, Neil Kitchen & Saj Ataullah

 Chairs, the St John Masterclass Series